FAQ

 Study abroad semester

 External academic attainments are deemed to be equivalent to a course taught in Bern if the course content is largely the same.
 When in doubt, the lecturer who offers the course in question at the University of Bern will decide whether they are equivalent.
 The number of ECTS credits credited from an equivalent external course is capped at the number of ECTS credits that a student would receive if they took the identical course at the University of Bern.
-If an externally completed course is equivalent to a course offered at the University of Bern, the external course can only be credited as long as the equivalent course offered in Bern has not yet been completed.
+If an externally completed course is equivalent to a course offered at the University of Bern, the external course can only be credited if the equivalent course offered in Bern has not yet been completed.

 Minor in Business Administration